jdblischak/jdb-conda/docs/submit-bioconda-bioc.md

 # Submit Bioconductor R package recipe to bioconda

+**WARNING:** These docs are now outdated.
+Bioconda has migrated away from `simulate-travis.py` and now [recommends locally running the Circle CI client][circle-ci-client].

 The steps belows detail how I create and test a recipe for a Bioconductor R package for submission to bioconda.
 Adapted from the relevant documentation: